28 January 2019

 We see a lot of woman starting families later in life but the truth is our chance of conceiving naturally decreases as we get older, with 35 the tipping point when it comes to fertility decline.

-It’s worth knowing what your chances of falling pregnant naturally are each month:
+It’s worth knowing what your chances of falling pregnant naturally each month are:

 - Early to mid-twenties: 25% chance each month